 When peptic ulcers become severe enough, they start to bleed.
 You may receive treatment injected into your veins initially.
-This treatment may be followed with Nexazole tablets or granules prescribed by your doctor for a longer period of time.
+This treatment may be followed with NEXOLE for a longer period of time.
 This is to help your ulcer/s to heal.

-How Nexazole works
+How NEXOLE works

-Nexazole is a type of medicine called a proton-pump inhibitor.
-It works by decreasing the amount of acid made by the stomach, to give relief of symptoms and allow healing to take place.
+NEXOLE is a type of medicine called a proton-pump inhibitor.
+It works by decreasing the amount of acid made by the stomach to give relief of symptoms and allow healing to take place.
 This does not stop food being digested in the normal way.